ThisUserIsSuperCool/CleanPLTrainer/readme.md

 ## Current Rules
 1. There should be one -- and preferably only one -- obvious way to do it.
-2. Always ensure clear boundaries between modules and methods.
+2. Always ensure clear boundaries among modules.
 Minimize their dependence.
 3. Files always stay at correct place.
 Easy to find them when you need them.